mbrousil/tick_forecast/README.md

 # tick_forecast
-Exploring the EFI NEON tick forecasting challenge with members of WSU Entomology
+Exploring the EFI NEON tick forecasting challenge with members of WSU Entomology and USDA